brunoerg/bitcoin-core-notes/general-notes/net_processing_version_handshake.md

 ----------

-Now it's time to determine whether we are going to relay transactions to that peer.
-Fortunately, the conditions are well explained in the comments:
+Now we are going to determine whether we are going to relay transactions to that peer.
+Fortunately, the conditions are well explained in the comments, see:

 ```cpp
 // Only initialize the Peer::TxRelay m_relay_txs data structure if: